 - a.
-The Director shall issue a memorandum to all executive directors, associate directors and chiefs stating the importance of their support in this endeavor. - b.
-All new employees will be notified of the Equal Opportunity policies at the time of hire. - c.
-The Equal Opportunity Advisory Committee will assist in the communication of this program and help in the dissemination of information. - d.
-Equal Opportunity posters and information will be posted on bulletin boards and in various offices, including the Office of Personnel Administration. - e.
-A copy of the plan will be distributed to all supervisors and to any employee (for review) upon request.
+The Director shall issue a memorandum to all members of the senior leadership team, including assistant directors, chiefs, administrators, and supervisors stating the importance of their support in this endeavor. - b.
+The Director shall also notify all staff through a DLT Communications email of the online version of the Affirmative Action Plan and Equal Opportunity policies for their awareness and viewing. - c.
+All new employees will be notified of the Equal Opportunity policies at the time of hire. - d.
+The Equal Opportunity Advisory Committee will assist in the communication of this program and help in the dissemination of information. - e.
+Equal Opportunity posters and information will be posted on the RIDLT website, bulletin boards and in various offices. - f.
+A copy of the plan will be distributed to all assistant directors, chiefs, administrators, and supervisors, as well as to any employee (for review) upon request.